nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

    1. Prerequisites: There are recipes in the recipe list.
 For this section, we will be using the sample data of ChopChop.

    1. Test case: `list recipe` <br>
      Expected: All 6 recipes displayed in the Recipe View Panel.

+   1. Test case: `list recipes` <br>
+     Expected: All 6 recipes displayed in the Recipe View Panel.

    1. Other incorrect list commands to try: `list`, `list rec` <br>